 Federal law mandates the disclosure of names, addresses, and telephone numbers of high school students upon request by military recruiters and institutions of higher learning.
 CACS will make disclosures of student directory information to military recruiters and institutions of higher education upon request, unless a parent or eligible student submits a written objection to the Principal of CACS which states their desire to prohibit the release the student's directory information.
-Written objections to the disclosure of Directory Information to military recruiters and institutions of higher learning must be submitted with within thirty (30) days of the date of enrollment or start of the school year.
+Written objections to the disclosure of Directory Information to military recruiters and institutions of higher learning to the disclosure of Directory Information to military recruiters and institutions of higher learning must be submitted with within thirty (30) days of the date of enrollment or start of the school year.